clarkgreenrepos/T15-LaserTag/README.md

 ## Installing Libraries<br/>
 Intalling Pip<br/>
-- Pip is a package manager for Python that allows easy installs of libraries that may be required during development.To install, follow these steps:<br/>
+- Pip is a package manager for Python that allows easy installs of libraries that may be required during development.
+To install, follow these steps:<br/>
 	- In linux, open the terminal and enter `sudo apt update`, then `sudo apt install python3-pip`.
 	- Enter password if prompted
 	- To check that pip is properly installed, enter `pip3 --version`.
 If pip is installed, the version number and other information will be displayed.